KEY POINTS

 What’s a tier solar panel system?

 A tier scheme is a solar manufacturer ranking system designed to help Australian solar customers choose which solar panel best suits their needs.
-It helps buyers differentiate between reliable manufacturers and those that are emerging or, at worst, worth being cautious of.
-Tier 1 is considered the best and Tier 3 is the worst.
+It helps buyers differentiate between reliable manufacturers and those that are emerging or worth being cautious of.
+Tier 1 is considered the highest ranking, and Tier 3 is considered the lowest.

 While the tier system can be an indicator of quality, and is sometimes used by providers to promote specific panels, it’s important to keep in mind that this system ranks manufacturers’ bankability, not the panels themselves that they manufacture.
 Bankability, put simply, means that the manufacturer can get bank loans secured on collateral such as property or shares – it’s a measure of the manufacturer’s financial status, not the panels it makes.
 Manufacturers may offer panels of varying quality and even Tier 1 retailers sometimes sell inferior products.